jennymoon90/Alterations-in-chromatin-accessibility-and-conformation-elucidate-genetic-mechanisms-in-ASD/README.md

 Refers to the script within the pipeline stage.

 # File Locations:
-data/ contains the ATAC, Hi-C, RNA-seq, and H3K27ac datasets, alongside all relevant metadata for the analysis.\n scripts/ contains the complete suite of computational scripts used throughout the study. \n results/ and plots/ contain representative results and figures generated from the pipeline.\n utils/ contains a suite of genomic utilities supporting reproducible multi-omic integration.
-Key assets include the hg19 reference genome, the ENCODE-standard blacklist regions, and the JASPAR 2022 motif library, specifically filtered for brain-expressed transcription factors. \n
+**data/** contains the ATAC, Hi-C, RNA-seq, and H3K27ac datasets, alongside all relevant metadata for the analysis.
+**scripts/** contains the complete suite of computational scripts used throughout the study.
+**results/** and plots/ contain representative results and figures generated from the pipeline.
+**utils/** contains a suite of genomic utilities supporting reproducible multi-omic integration.
+Key assets include the hg19 reference genome, the ENCODE-standard blacklist regions, and the JASPAR 2022 motif library, specifically filtered for brain-expressed transcription factors.

 *The comprehensive set of results and data tables will be uploaded in their entirety following the formal publication of the manuscript.